About Us...

 FIRST® is more than just robots...

-At the end of this past competition season, our mentors told us about other FIRST® teams that were making a difference in their local communities.
+At the end of the 2022 competition season, our mentors told us about other FIRST® teams that were making a difference in their local communities.
 We were told about one team that made a motorized wheelchair for a small child whose family couldn’t afford one.
-And another team, that wanted to help refugees living in makeshift tent communities on the border, by engineering small, portable solar panels so that those families would have electricity for lights and to charge their cell phones.
+And another team, that wanted to help refugees living in makeshift tent communities on the U.S. southern border, by engineering small, portable solar panels so that those families would have electricity for lights and to charge their cell phones.
 We even learned about a group of FIRST® teams from nearby Columbus, Ohio who banded together at the height of the pandemic to produce PPE (personal protective equipment) for local first responders and area healthcare professionals.
 It was amazing to hear about what kids like us could do when given a chance.

 This 3D-printed prosthetic hand was custom-made to fit a small child - Image credit, e-NABLE